CMSgov/bcda-static-site/_pages/partially-adjudicated-claims-data.md

 ### Example 1: Improve transition of care

-REACH ACOs can use partially adjudicated claims data to check if post-discharge processes are in place for an attributed enrollee shortly after a hospital discharge.
+REACH ACOs can check if post-discharge processes are in place for an attributed enrollee shortly after a hospital discharge.

 On May 1, 2022, Mrs. Gonzales is doing better after a bout of pneumonia and is released home from the hospital.
 The hospital submits a claim for her stay to Medicare on May 3, 2022.